State of Gifting Report

 The world has become increasingly digital in the last two years.
 Using the traditional analog channels that were the standard in 2019 will not help you adapt fast enough to the changing times.

-Leveraging a Smart Gifting platform is a significant first step to ensuring your business can keep up with the growing needs and expectations of your buyers.
+Leveraging a personal gifting platform is a significant first step to ensuring your business can keep up with the growing needs and expectations of your buyers.

 There are so many moments in a single customer journey where gifting can be used to turn an impersonal touch into a memorable moment that drives momentum, loyalty, and trust with your business.
 However you choose to execute your gifting strategy in 2022 and beyond, we hope these insights help you create more relevant experiences for your audience while making the most of your digital investments.